odoo/odoo/doc/howto/howto_website.rst

 .. note::

-   this example requires internet access at all time, as we're accessing a :abbr:`CDN (Content Delivery Network, large distributed networks hosting static files and trying to provide high-performance and high-availability of these files)`-hosted file.
+   this example requires internet access as we're accessing a :abbr:`CDN (Content Delivery Network, large distributed networks hosting static files and trying to provide high-performance and high-availability of these files)`-hosted file.

+.. todo:: screenshot

 Data input: URL and query
 =========================

-Being able to build a static page in code is nice, but makes for limited usefulness (you could do that with static files in the first place).
+Being able to build a static page in code is nice, but makes for limited usefulness (you could do that with static files).

-You can also create controllers which use data provided in the access URL, for instance so you have a single controller generating multiple pages.
-Any query parameter (``?name=value``) is passed as a parameter to the controller function, and is a string.
+You can also create dynamic pages which use data provided in the URL, for instance so a single controller generates multiple pages.
+Any query parameter (``?name=value``) is passed as a string parameter to the controller method.

+For instance, the index page can display a list of teaching assistants linking to a page for each assistant through their index in a global array.
+Each assistant's page will simply print their name by applying the index to the
+array:

 .. patch::